 The U.S. Department of Justice, for example, set up a Vicarious Trauma Toolkit that helps hospital staff to deal with work-related trauma experienced by first responders, doctors and other workers who work with victims of mass shootings, car accidents, terror attacks, and other tragedies.

 Fact #2: vicarious trauma causes employees to be aggressive, frightened, hopeless, depressed and fatigued.

 As an increasing number of medical professionals experiencing burnout caused by work-related trauma has prompted many hospitals in Van Nuys and across the U.S. to set up programs that help educate hospital staff about stressful on-the-job experiences and ways to deal with them.

 Some programs host regular meetings for hospital staff to help them vent their frustrations and struggles as well as share their stressful on-the-job experiences with colleagues.

 Under other programs that help caregivers handle witnessing horrible injuries and deaths on an everyday basis, medical professionals can call a trained hospital staff member – often a psychologist – who brings water, tea and cookies to help the distressed caregiver process his/her negative feelings and frustrations.

-Here at Koszdin, Fields, Sherry & Katz, our Van Nuys mental health claims attorneys have helped hundreds of medical professionals deal with burnout and, if necessary, pursue a workers’ compensation claim to seek damages for work-related mental health impairments.
+Here at Koszdin, Fields & Sherry, our Van Nuys mental health claims attorneys have helped hundreds of medical professionals deal with burnout and, if necessary, pursue a workers’ compensation claim to seek damages for work-related mental health impairments.